Search for MeV Gamma-ray emission from TeV bright red dwarfs with COMPTEL: Data Analysis

-We mine this data to look for MeV emission from each of the eight red dwarfs, which have been detected by SHALON at TeV energies and basically follow the same analysis methodology as M24.
-We carried out a systematic search within a $30{^\circ}$ radius surrounding each target cluster utilizing the revamped COMPTEL analysis framework implemented in the ctools software package~\cite{Knod}.
-Taking this into consideration, we queried all the COMPTEL pointings encompassing all the nine phases of viewing for all the red dwarfs.
-The COMPTEL observations are divided into so-called viewing periods (vp) of typically 14 days.
+We mine this data to look for MeV emission from eight red dwarfs, which have been detected by SHALON at TeV energies.
+We basically follow the same analysis methodology as M24.
+We carried out a systematic search within a $30{^\circ}$ radius surrounding each target red dwarf utilizing the revamped COMPTEL analysis framework implemented in the ctools software package~\cite{Knod}.
+During the nine years of satellite operations, the CGRO mission was divided into nine phases and each of these phases had multiple viewing periods, with each having a single pointing direction.
+These so-called viewing periods (vp) were typically of 14 days duration.
+We queried all the COMPTEL pointings encompassing all the nine phases of viewing for all the red dwarfs.
 The number of viewing periods for each red dwarf are listed in Table~\ref{tab:Table_TS}.
-There was one particular viewing period, vp.0426 (phase 04), pointing to the Anticenter, which was unreadable by the software due to corrupt event processing file and is thereby excluded from our analysis.
+There was one particular viewing period, vp.0426 (phase 04), pointing to the Galactic anticenter, which was unreadable by the software due to corrupt event processing file and is thereby excluded from our analysis.
 It was within a $30^\circ$ radius of three of our red dwarfs, namely V780 Tau, V962 Tau and GJ 1078.

 Before commencing the COMPTEL data analysis, we first generated a database from the data available in the HEASARC archive using the \texttt{comgendb} tool.
 Subsequently, we employed the \texttt{comobsselect} tool to extract the relevant viewing periods for each red dwarf from the COMPTEL database hosted by HEASARC.
-For a targeted analysis of each energy bin, the \texttt{comobsbin} tool was used to bin the COMPTEL observations into 16 logarithmically spaced energy bins from 0.75 to 30 MeV.
+For a targeted analysis of each energy bin, the \texttt{comobsbin} tool was used to bin the observations into 16 logarithmically spaced energy bins from 0.75 to 30 MeV. \rthis{The binning was chosen based on} COMPTEL's energy resolution.